Two employees were working together in a government department.

 from the Employer for the tort of intrusion upon seclusion, which

-The grievance came before Felicity Briggs, Vice-Chair of the
+The grievance came before the Vice-Chair of the Ontario

-Ontario Grievance Settlement Board, who rendered a decision on
+Grievance Settlement Board, Felicity Briggs, who rendered a

 Arbitrator Briggs was required to decide two issues: